WEEK 3

 Once satisfied, I clicked “Send to Device” in the Mods interface.
 The machine then began cutting the design following the vector paths.

 Since my sticker had two colors, I repeated the same process for the second sheet of vinyl.
+For this I uploaded only my file.

-Cut vinyl Weeding vinyl Skeleton Transfer tape
+Cut vinyl Weeding vinyl Skeleton transfer tape - cooling film

 After cutting, I weeded the vinyl using tweezers and a weeding tool.
 I removed the unwanted background from the black sheet and kept only the small cat shape.
 On the yellow sheet, I removed the cat shape instead, keeping the background.